A revolution has been quietly taking place in the education industry.

 Visual stimulation grabs students’ attention

-Students today are used to visual stimulation from televisions, tablets, computers, and phones.
-Very few respond well to the use of text on its own.
+It seems as if our lives can be summarized as one extended screen staring session.
+Students today instinctively expect to be visually stimulated; very few respond well to the use of text on its own.
 Visual stimulation encourages student interaction with the content or concept.
-It also creates a bigger memory imprint in the student’s mind, making teaching with videos great for information retention.
+It also creates a bigger memory imprint in a student’s mind, making teaching with videos perfect for information retention.

 Teachers also need to bear in mind that sometimes the concepts they discuss are beyond the realities and experiences of their students.
 Asking students to write a descriptive paragraph about being on an airplane is a good example.
 It assumes that all students have been on an airplane.
 Students who have not been on a plane wouldn’t have an idea of where to start.
 Showing them a video of the interior of an airplane gives them the insight they need to describe it.

-Videos are great for teaching concepts that are practical and have step-by-step methods.
-When students are struggling with a part of the activity, the teacher need only pause the video to allow them to catch up.
+Videos are great for teaching concepts that are practical, and which are best-explained step-by-step.
+When students are struggling with a part of an activity, all a teacher needs to do is to pause the video to allow them to catch up.
 Students have the same option if they’re using the videos on their own.

-It is vital that students do not see the school and digital literacy as separate entities.
+It is vital that students do not see school and digital literacy as separate entities.
 They should be regarded as integrated components of education.
-Digital literacy is a vital 21st-century skill which is needed for just about any job.
-The more students are getting exposed to it at school, the more confident and proficient they will be.
+Digital literacy is a vital 21st-century skill that is a prerequisite for just about any job.
+The more students are exposed to it at school, the more confident and proficient they will become.
 Students who film, edit, and exhibit their videos learn invaluable skills.

 Using classroom videos is effective when accompanied by the right equipment.
 The wrong screen or a slow connection can ruin the impact of a video.
 This encourages teachers to use the videos on different platforms, depending on the video quality and type of equipment available.